objektwerks/pekko/README.md

 >The transition from Akka to Pekko is a relatively smooth process, principally
 >requiring only package name changes and implicit-to-given conversions.

->The GraphDSL proved problematic ( see StreamTest ), though.
-And Akka-Persistence
+>The GraphDSL proved problematic ( see StreamTest ).
+And Akka-Persistence fails
->fails to load the default journal plugin ( see PersistenceTest and test.conf ).
+>to load the default journal plugin ( see PersistenceTest and test.conf ).

 >Finally, Pekko-Http has ***not*** yet been pubished.